Knitwear Know How

 What is geelong wool?

 Geelong is a type of Merino yarn (see above) that comes from the largest of the Merino sheep.
 The yarn has a shorter staple length that Merino, but with a comparative small diameter.
 Unlike Merino, Geelong is carded and spun in such a way to create a loftier, bulkier yarn, but which retains a luxurious softness similar to cashmere.

-At Cordings this is used extensively in the ladies collection, as well as in our men’s chunky roll necks and crew neck jumpers – creating a garment that is warm and superbly soft to the touch.
+At Cordings this is used extensively in the ladies collection, as well as in our men’s chunky roll necks and crew neck jumpers.
+It creates a garment that is warm and superbly soft to the touch.

 What makes possum wool different to other wool?

-Possum as a fibre is totally unique amongst wool based textile fabrics – it has a hollow core.
+Possum as a fibre is totally unique amongst wool-based textile fabrics due to its hollow core.
 The significance of this is twofold: firstly, the hollow core traps a tunnel of air that provides extra-ordinary warmth (up to 30% more than 100% wool garment), and it creates a light, lofty yarn that can be knitted into garments that are much lighter than their lambswool equivalent.